jeremytammik/tbc/a/1894_naughty_updater.md

 If it's critical to keep the Updater functional, it's on the implementer to ensure that exceptions are not passed back to Revit.

-Of course, there are runtime things (System exceptions) that they may not want to catch and deal with, but if the exceptions are thrown from Revit API calls when the updater tries to do it's work, I'd suggest the updater catch and deal with them.
+Of course, there are runtime things (System exceptions) that they may not want to catch and deal with, but if the exceptions are thrown from Revit API calls when the updater tries to do its work, I'd suggest the updater catch and deal with them.

-It may be that once a callback or interface class starts throwing exceptions, it goes put on the "naughty list".
+It may be that once a call-back or interface class starts throwing exceptions, it goes put on the "naughty list".

 There may be no way to recover from that in the current session.